-Having created a name and a Custom Field, Data Object Group Field, or Resource Field for the MLA you can go on with the definition of levels.
+Having created a name and a ticket field, customer field, or resource field for the MLA you can go on with the definition of levels.
 Select the MLA in the list and click the Add button below Level 1.
 You will get the Enum level form where you can specify an enum for this level.